Federal Direct Student Loan Program Information

 You must complete the three steps listed below:

-1. Student will need access the "Skidmore Student System" financial aid award acceptance form through the student system.
+- Student will need access the "Skidmore Student System" financial aid award acceptance form through the student system.
+You can find step by step instructions here.

 Are there fees associated with the Federal Direct Student Loan?